 The idea that I could wear whatever I felt like was exciting, after the strict uniformed life of British schools.
 I turned up on my first day at the exotically-named Caribou Hill High School in my best Nehru suit, over a round-collared white shirt and thin black tie.
 I wore my treasured, Cuban-heeled “Beatle boots” — buffed to perfection, of course.
 A get-up like this would have sent my English headmaster into fits and me right back home to don the school uniform.

-I walked into Caribou Hill Hell, where the uniform consisted of Lee Jeans (Levis were tolerated, though inferior), Madras shirts and brown (imagine, brown!) brogue shoes.
+I walked into Caribou Hill Hell, where the unofficial but widely-adopted uniform consisted of Lee Jeans (Levis were tolerated, though inferior), Madras shirts and brown brogue shoes.
 I was a long way from Carnaby Street.

 Naturally, I fell in with kids from the other side of the tracks.
-We were, I was informed by a helpful neighbour and translator, “Greasers.”
+We were, I was informed by a helpful neighbour and translator of Canuckian, “Greasers.”
 Ah, Rockers!
 Well, I was OK with that.
 Except, when I left England, I’d been pegged as a Mod.
 Fashion is a fickle mistress.